Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 In this article, you’ll get:

-- Two sample teacher cover letters: one for an experienced teacher and another entry-level teacher cover letter.
+- Two teacher cover letter examples: one for an experienced teacher and another sample cover letter for a first-year teacher.

-- Step-by-step tips on how to write a cover letter for teaching jobs that will land you more school interviews.
+- Step-by-step tips on how to write a cover letter for teaching positions that will land you more school interviews.

 - A teaching cover letter template you can copy, adjust, and have ready in 15 minutes.

 Save hours of work and get a cover letter like this.
 Pick a template, fill it in.
 Quick and easy.
 Choose from 20+ cover letter templates and download your cover letter now.

 I had an interview yesterday and the first thing they said on the phone was: “Wow!
 I love your cover letter.”

 I love the variety of templates.
 Good job guys, keep up the good work!